 Fraud & Identity Protection

-Your Account and its security are the utmost importance to us.
+Your Account and its security are of the utmost importance to us.

 Check ATM before Use

 If the part in which you insert your debit card looks loose or damaged, do not insert your card.
 This could be an indication that a skimming devise has been attached to the ATM machine.

 When entering your pin number at the ATM, make sure to use your hand as a shield to prevent others from seeing your pin.

 Check for Cameras

 If you notice that there are cameras near or pointing to the ATM machine, avoid use.

 If you decide to use a drive-up ATM, make sure you plan ahead and know what kind of transactions you're going to make.
 Sign checks prior to your trip so you can easily deposit them.

 When using a drive-up ATM, keep your car running and make sure your doors are locked.
 Leave enough room on all sides of your vehicle so you are able to escape if an emergency arises.

 Take note of your surroundings.
 If you feel uncomfortable or happen to see someone watching you, make your transaction and leave.
 If you feel like you're being followed either call the police or head to a police station.